Bayesian power spectrum estimation at the Epoch of Reionization: Observing with an interferometer

-In principle UV cells far from the points sampled by the interferometer could have non--zero weights, but would contribute a negligable amount to our model.
-We therefore compute the weight of any UV cell, $W_i$, as:
+In principle, UV cells far from the points sampled by the interferometer could have non--zero weights, but would contribute a negligible amount to our model.
+It is therefore of interest to calculate the weight of any UV cell, $W_j$.
+The covariance matrix of the weighted visibilities projected onto the space of our gridded $uv$-model is given by,

-and so we can consider only the $N_{\mathrm{uv}}$ cells in our model that contain some fraction of the total weight.
-For the purposes of this work we take that fraction to be 99$\%$, and include only this subset of cells in the definition of our matrix $\mathbfss{F}$.
+In this work, we approximate the weight of UV cells $j$ by the $j$-th diagonal of the weight matrix, $W_{jj}$, and consider the $N_{\mathrm{uv}}$ element subset of highest-weighted cells summing to 99$\%$ of the total weight in the definition of our matrix $\mathbfss{F}$.

-Working directly in the UV domain it is therefore trivial to account for the incomplete UV coverage of a given observation.
-For completeness we will discuss briefly one approach to account for this if the model is defined in the image domain, though we will not pursue this approach further as discussed in Section \ref{Section:Grid}.
+Working directly in the UV domain, it is therefore straightforward to account for the incomplete UV coverage of a given observation.